 The domination of Venice over Perast, between 1420 and 1797.
 Is still clearly visible in the buildings that still stand upright In that period, most of the sixteen castles, seventeen Catholic churches, and two Orthodox churches were built.

 If I looked at it from a distance it took me into a story of Assassin’s creed

 Saint Nicholas Church

 Saint Nicholas Church is a historic church that received its current beautiful appearance in the year 1616, probably after a significant expansion of an earlier church from 1564.
 In 1699, some repair work was carried out to keep the church in good condition.
 But did you know that there is also an unfinished church next to the old Saint Nicholas Church?
-This church was designed by the Venetian architect Giuseppe Beati.
-Only the apse and the sacristy of this church were completed, and it was never further built upon.
-Between 1740 and 1800, work was done on this second church, but due to the Napoleonic Wars, the work was interrupted – and not resumed.
-As a result, the old and unfinished church still form a beautiful whole that is definitely worth a visit.
+This church was designed by the talented Venetian architect Giuseppe Beati.
+Unfortunately, only the apse and the sacristy of this church were completed, and it was never further built upon.
+Between 1740 and 1800, work was done on this second church, but due to the Napoleonic Wars, the work was interrupted – and unfortunately, it was never resumed.
+However, despite this fact, the old and unfinished church still form a beautiful whole that is definitely worth a visit.